adityabhati12/StatisticalModelling_BusinessReviewTorronto_YelpAcademicDataset/README.md

 # StatisticalModelling_BusinessReviewTorronto_YelpAcademicDataset

-This analysis is based on Yelp dataset, Our fo cus will b e based sp ecifically on city of Toronto.
-Usually we assume that high numb er of reviews accounts for b etter restaurants.
-Users are drawn towards restaurants with high numb er of review count, ratings as they are eas ily understandable.In this study we compare the ratings of different neighb orho o ds, variables that influence rating of a restaurant and asso ciation b etween restaurants and neighb orho o ds.
-We have used Bayesian framework, regression mo del and Linear discriminant analysis for our ob jectives.
+This analysis is based on Yelp dataset, Our focus will b e based specifically on city of Toronto.
+Usually we assume that high number of reviews accounts for better restaurants.
+Users are drawn towards restaurants with high number of review count, ratings as they are easily understandable.In this study we compare the ratings of different neighborhoods, variables that influence rating of a restaurant and association between restaurants and neighborhoods.
+We have used Bayesian framework, regression model and Linear discriminant analysis for our ob jectives.

+Contents:
+EDA
+Gibbs Sampling
+Annova Test/TukeyHSD
+Linear Regression: AIC & BIC
+MCMC Regression
+Latent Class Analysis